10 types of entrepreneurship and why they matter

 The silicon valley entrepreneur will quickly qualify as an innovative entrepreneur.
 These entrepreneurial ventures bring a new product to the market, mostly technology-related, and they rely heavily on venture capital.
 Especially when it involves a disruptive innovation, venture capitalists are lining up for the innovator.

 9. The serial entrepreneur

 The serial type of entrepreneurship is someone who starts and leads one business after another.
 Although, it is also used for the small business entrepreneur who runs multiple businesses at the same time.
-By definition the serial type has an entrepreneurial personality.
-He or she sees multiple opportunities and decides to exploit them at the same time.
+By definition, the serial type has an entrepreneurial personality.
+They see multiple opportunities and decide to exploit them at the same time.

 10. The startup

-However, not all of the founders have to be entrepreneurial.
-It’s is more important that all the founders complement each other.
+However, not all founders have to be entrepreneurial.
+It’s is more important all the founders complement each other.
 Unfortunately, that is rarely the case.
-The E-Scan Team Analysis can shed light into that dark area for both the founders and investors.
+The E-Scan Team Analysis can shed light on that dark area for both the founders and investors.